probuse/etwinLearnsPyQt/README.md

 A crash course in PyQt

 ## How to run the file
-With PyQt4 and python2 installed, in the terminal run
+With PyQt4 and python2 installed, in the terminal run:
 '''
 python main.py
 '''